 - A. Each Housestaff shall be evaluated for his/her academic performance as delineated above (Performance Evaluation GME Policy 001-003). - B. In the event that academic deficiencies are identified: - 1.
 The Program Director or designee shall counsel the Housestaff.
 If a designee conducts counseling, the Program Director shall be informed in writing. - 2.
 When a Housestaff is asked to attend a personal interview for the purpose of investigating his/her performance or conduct and such interview may reasonably be expected to lead to actions that could be characterized as disciplinary in nature (such as a formal letter of reprimand, a suspension or a dismissal), written or oral notice of the interview shall be given to the DIO and to the CIR.
 A CIR representative may accompany the Housestaff to hear the matter being discussed, but may not speak or in any way interfere with the interview.
-Upon determining in good faith that the matter is academic in nature, the CIR representative will leave. - The Program Director shall outline corrective measures, including criteria and time frame for correction of the deficiency(ies).
-For issues related to professionalism and/or interpersonal skills and communication, the Program Director should initiate a Program-based Improvement Plan (PIP), and if necessary, escalate to Performance Enhancement Plan (PEP); refer to GME Policy 13-002 for algorithm. - 4.
+Upon determining in good faith that the matter is academic in nature, the CIR representative will leave. - 3.
+The Program Director shall outline corrective measures, including criteria and time frame for correction of the deficiency(ies). - 4.
 The Program Director shall document in writing the above interview with the Housestaff, with a copy placed in the Housestaff's file and a copy given to the Housestaff. - 5.
 The Program Director shall evaluate compliance with corrective actions as established at the interview. - 6.
 If performance is restored to a satisfactory level, the Program Director will indicate this orally to the Housestaff as soon as it has occurred.
 A written notation of this interaction will also be placed in the Housestaff's file, with a copy to the Housestaff. - 7.
-If the Housestaff fails to correct the identified academic deficiency(ies) to the satisfaction of the Program Director within the specified time frame, the Program Director may either extend the performance improvement period, using the same procedure as for an initial performance improvement effort, or proceed with termination in accordance with the process described in the following subsection of this document. - 8.
+If the Housestaff fails to correct the identified academic deficiency(ies) to the satisfaction of the Program Director within the specified time frame, the Program Director may either extend the remediation period, using the same procedure as for an initial remediation effort, or proceed with termination in accordance with the process described in the following subsection of this document. - 8.
 For severe deficiency(ies) warranting immediate termination, the Program Director may proceed in accordance with the steps outlined below. - 9.
-Copies of all documentation regarding academic deficiencies of Housestaff should be provided to the DIO. - C. Termination - In the event of severe academic deficiency(ies) or failure to remedy lesser deficiency(ies), the Program Director may make the determination that the Housestaff should be terminated from the program.
-The Program Director should consult with a representative group from among the faculty who interact to a significant extent with the Housestaff, and report to the program's Clinical Competence Committee (CCC).
-For this purpose, the CCC must be convened and minutes kept of the deliberations. - 2.
-Once the Program Director/CCC has made the decision to terminate a Housestaff from the program, the DIO shall be advised about the circumstances in writing.
+Copies of all documentation regarding academic deficiencies of Housestaff should be provided to the DIO.